James527/turn_plot/README.md

 # turn_plot
-TurnPlot is a social networking application based on plots of digital real estate.
-We provide a space for users to cultivate however they may choose.
+TurnPlot is a social platform with a virtual gird.
+We provide a space for users to do stuff.
 Users can create a portfolio, promote a cause that their passionate about, or just leave a calling card.

 Take your turn, give your plot a story.